Skip to main content

 CHIME Outrigger (Supervisor: Dr. Kevin Bandura)

 Currently under construction is the CHIME Outrigger Telescope which will sharply localize hundreds of mysterious Fast Radio Bursts (FRBs) by working in concert with CHIME (Canadian Hydrogen Intensity Mapping Experiment).
 Once completed it will allow detailed multi-messenger followup observations, precise tests of FRB emission models and improved information on the ionized universe.
-The Outrigger will use very long baseline interfereometry (VLBI) techniques to achieve milli-arcsecond angular resolution.
+The Outrigger will use very long baseline interferometry (VLBI) techniques to achieve milli-arcsecond angular resolution.
 This, in most cases, will identify a single candidate host galaxy, and localize the burst within that galaxy.
 To achieve such precision, the timing between sites must be very exact.
-An REU student will use preliminary data gathered at the telescope to evaluate the timing performance of the Green Bank Outrigger telescope.
+An REU student will use commissioning data gathered at the telescope to improve performance of the Green Bank Outrigger telescope.

 CHIME